mengwanguc/gpemu/profiler/README.md

+# GPEmu Profiler

+This directory contains the code for profiling the time and memory metrics of the DL models.
+The data are organized to be easily used by GPEmu to emulate DL runs.

 ## Installation on GPU nodes

-Profiling should be done on GPU nodes.
+Profiling should be done on GPU nodes to collect the GPU-related metrics.
 Below are the instructions for installing the necessary softwares.

 1. System configuration